CompuTec/computec-docs/docs/wms/administrator-guide/custom-configuration/custom-configuration-functions/storage-unit.md

     </div>
     </details>

-**Quantity showed on WMS Item Lists** – checking this checkbox results in displaying quantity in the SU or outside the SU
+**Quantity showed on WMS Item Lists** – Selecting this checkbox determines whether the quantity is displayed within the SU or outside of it.
     <details>
     <summary>Click here to expand</summary>
     <div>
-     In the below example, you can compare how it will look if you will take 30 pieces of some item - 10 is in the SU, 20 outside SU.
+     In the example below, you can compare how it will appear if you take 30 pieces of an item—10 pieces will be in the SU, and 20 pieces will be outside the SU.

         ![Quantity in SU](./media/storage-units/quantity-in-su.png)
     </div>
     </details>

-**SU FIFO type** allows setting the date to be created/displayed on a new SU.
-Options are SU creation date or creation date of the Items in the SU.
+**SU FIFO type** - Allows you to set the date to be displayed or created on a new SU.
+The options are the SU creation date or the creation date of the items within the SU.

-**SU Code length** – number of characters in the SU code
+**SU Code length** – Defines the number of characters allowed in the SU code.

-**SU FIFO authorization** – checking this option enables SU creation authorization.
-It is possible to set up a mandatory log in on SU creation and to set up for which Warehouse's authorization will be required.
+**SU FIFO authorization** – Enabling this option activates SU creation authorization.
+It allows you to set up mandatory login for SU creation and specify which warehouses require authorization.

 <details>
 <summary>Click here to expand</summary>
 <div>
-When you take SU outside the FIFO queue, you are asking for the confirmation by logging by the user selected in the field SU FIFO confirmation authorization login (in this case: manager).
-The warehouses where the this restrictions are applied are in the field are listed in SU FIFO authorization only warehouses (in this case: warehouses 01 and 02).
+When selecting an SU outside the FIFO queue, confirmation is required through the login of the user specified in the SU FIFO Confirmation Authorization Login field (in this case, the manager).
+The warehouses where this restriction applies are listed in the SU FIFO Authorization Only Warehouses field (in this case, warehouses 01 and 02).

         ![Login](./media/storage-units/su-fifo-authorization.png)